guanggevwu/ZEUS_Tango_control/DAQ/README.md

 ![Taurus_GUI](images/Taurus_GUI.png)
 Common operations include:
 (1) Move a panel to front.
 (2) Drag a panel and move.
-Sometimes you need to first unlock view before dragging.
+Sometimes you need to unlock view before dragging.
 (3) Lock View.
 This option is under "view" in the menu.
 Select the option to toggle between lock and unlock.
 (4) Set up the layout of multiple panels.
 In most cases, we would like to "tile all the panels" so that we can see all the panels without switching between them.
 To do this, we firstly need to expand the main window so that it has enough space to dock all the panels.
 Panels usually have a minimum size which is determined by the contents in it.
 Secondly, we drag a panel to the edge of the main windows and a "split view" frame should appear (if not, expand the main windows more).
 Release the dragging and the panel should be docked to the requested location.
 During this operation, we may need to use (1) (2) (3) mentioned above.
 (5) Save/load the perspective.
 The options are under "view" in the menu.
 If we are satisfied with the layout, we probably want to save the perspective so that we can later load it without manually dragging panels again.
 We suggest saving multiple perspectives for various purposes.
 For example, we hope we can see all the details of the devices and change the device parameters before starting to shoot.
 But we might not want to see the form panel during shoot due to limited space on the screen.
 Name them with "all" and "image", or just "1" and "2".